verifyica-team/verifyica/README.md

 - Purpose built for integration testing using [testcontainers-java](https://java.testcontainers.org/)
   - i.e. for each test argument, execute a set of test methods
 - Scenario based testing
-  - test method execution based on ordering
   - if a test method fails, remaining test methods will be marked as skipped
+  - default test method execution based on `@Verifyica.Order` or `@Verifyica.Test(order = X)` annotation
+  - ability to use an `EngineInterceptor` to order test methods by ordering paradigm
 - Annotation driven
 - Multithreaded test class / test argument testing
 - Virtual thread support (Java 21+)